The Hidden Reasons Your Gel Manicure Keeps Peeling—According to a Gel Manicure Expert in Philadelphia

 "My nails were thinner after every appointment."

-At that point, it no longer feels like care.
+At that point, a gel manicure no longer feels like care.
 It feels like damage.
-And for many of our non-customers—women who would love a long-lasting manicure but have been burned before—this is the moment that caused them to walk away.
+And for many of our non-customers—women who would love a long-lasting gel manicure but have been burned before—this is the moment that caused you to walk away.

 But here’s the truth that’s rarely explained:

-Because gel is meant to protect, it should be harder to remove.
+Because the best gel manicures are meant to protect, it should be harder to remove.

-At Atelier Anaiis, we approach removal with the same level of precision we bring to application.
+At our Old City nail salon, we approach the removal process with the same level of precision we bring to the application.

 We never use E-files.